Montgomery County Drug Possession Lawyer

 - Gamma hydroxybutyric acid (GHB), also known as the “date-rape drug”

 If you are convicted of simple possession of a controlled substance, you will most likely be charged with a misdemeanor.
 The maximum punishment is up to one year in jail and a $5,000 fine.
 Subsequent offenses are punishable by up to 3 years in prison and a maximum fine of $25,000.
 What’s more, a criminal record can have undesirable repercussions for your future.
 It is far better to address your criminal charges now by presenting a strong defense.
+Don’t hesitate to contact our Montgomery County drug possession lawyer today to get the proper legal representation you need.

 Possessing Marijuana Is Still Illegal in Pennsylvania